Assisted Living in Fresno

 Guide to Fresno Assisted Living

-Assisted Living in Fresno can offer Seniors with amenities and conveniences in any of the 124 large or small facilities.
+Assisted Living in Fresno can offer Seniors with amenities and conveniences in any of the 120 large or small facilities.
 Some examples would be furnished rooms, family dining rooms, activity rooms, wellness programs, beauty salons, spa and swimming pools and saunas.
 If Fresno residents need to go out, staff can take them to doctor appointments, religious services, outings to the park, movie theaters, shopping malls, and more.

-When Do Seniors need Assisted Living in Fresno?
+When Do Seniors need Assisted Living?

 Seniors in Fresno will typically need Assisted Living in Fresno when it is unsafe to live by themselves at home or they need assistance with their ADLs (Activities of Daily Living).
 Residents living in Assisted Living in Fresno can either be independent, need Assisted Living or can be diagnosed with Dementia or Alzheimer's Disease.